jonnor/ESC-CNN-microcontroller/report/report.md

 on affordable low-power microcontrollers, possibly enabling advanced noise monitoring sensor networks with low costs and high density.
-Further investigations into the power consumption and practical considerations for applying on-edge Environmental Sound Classification using microcontrollers is warranted.
+Further investigations into the power consumption and practical considerations for applying on-edge Environmental Sound Classification using microcontrollers seems to be worth pursuing.

 ## Further work

-Applying quantization to the models should reduce CPU, RAM and FLASH usage.
+Quantization of the models should further reduce CPU, RAM and FLASH usage.
 This could be used to fit slightly larger models, or to make existing models more efficient.
-A first step could be to make use of the optimized CMSIS-NN library[@CMSIS-NN], which utilizes 8-bit integer operations and the SIMD unit in the ARM Cortex M4F.
+The CMSIS-NN library[@CMSIS-NN] utilizes 8-bit integer operations and is optimized for the ARM Cortex M4F.
-However there are also promising results showing that CNNs can be effectively implemented with as little as 2 bits[@andri2016yodann][@miyashita2016convolutional][@IncrementalNetworkQuantization], and without using any multiplications[@leng2018extremely][@cintra2018low].
+However it has also been shown that CNNs can be effectively implemented with as little as 2 bits[@andri2016yodann][@miyashita2016convolutional][@IncrementalNetworkQuantization], and without using any multiplications[@leng2018extremely][@cintra2018low].

 Utilizing larger amounts of training data might be able to increase performance of models.